reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 The Hyperty Concept is introduced [here](hyperty.md) as a secure user associated [microservice](http://martinfowler.com/articles/microservices.html), which can be deployed either on a web runtime environment, on an end-user device or on a networked server.
 The main characteristics of a Hyperty include:

--	*Modular*: A Hyperty should be a self contained module providing reusable service logic implementions in form of a script (e.g. a JavaScript file)
+-	*Modular*: A Hyperty should be a self-contained module providing reusable service logic implementions in form of a script (e.g. a JavaScript file)
 -	*User association* : A Hyperty instance is associated to a “User” (e.g. Human beings, physical objects, physical spaces, organizations) through an Identity, even if this User can be anonymous in some cases.
 -	*Data Synchronization Communication*: Hyperties interact with each other through data synch objects by using the Reporter – Observer communication pattern.
 -	*Protocol Agnostic*: Through the protocol-on-the-fly concept, Hyperties are network protocol agnostic.
 In other words, the data synchronization communication between Hyperties is not dependent on a specific network protocol.
 Communication is accomplished via a common data schema that describes the data synch objects used.